Culinary Arts Associate's Degree

 Introductory courses in culinary arts usually cover cooking techniques, product selection, kitchen organization and food sanitation.
 You may also learn about various types of hospitality work, including tourism, lodging and convention planning.
 Nutrition, cost control and menu planning are topics that are also typically covered.
 Additional class topics cover food preparation equipment, contemporary cooking practices and cultural cuisines.

 Much of your culinary arts work takes place in the kitchen.
 You develop skills in baking, garde manger, breakfast service, catering and other types of cooking practices.
 Additionally, you can take courses specific to wine and beverages, tableside food service and restaurant management.
 Internships are common components to an associate's degree program, and you may have the opportunity to learn through a study abroad program as well.

 What Kinds of Jobs Can I Pursue?

-The U.S. Bureau of Labor Statistics (BLS) reported that job prospects in the culinary arts field should be favorable from 2008-2018, in part because of large turnover rates in the food industry (www.bls.gov).
-However, employment opportunities at fine dining establishments were expected to be more limited.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment for chefs and head cooks should grow faster than average from 2014-2014, but slower than average for cooks in general. (www.bls.gov).
 You might find work as a sous chef, line cook or service manager at a restaurant, hotel, catering company, in-patient treatment center or other food service business.
 Additionally, you might become a personal chef or start your own business.

 Typically, culinary arts professionals work varied hours, including nights and early morning shifts, according to the BLS.
-The pay varies widely, too.
-Restaurant cooks earned a median yearly wage of $22,140 as of May 2010, while chefs and head cooks earned a median annual salary of $40,630 during the same time.
+The pay varies widely, as well.
+Restaurant cooks earned a median yearly wage of $22,490 as of May 2014, while chefs and head cooks earned a median annual salary of $41,610 during the same time.